priyasilent/product-analytics-user-funnel-retention/README.md

 Demonstrates product analytics thinking using SQL-driven analysis, KPI design, and actionable insights aligned with product decision-making.

 ## Product Thinking
-This analysis focuses not only on identifying patterns, but on translating data into clear product decisions that improve user experience and business outcomes.
+This project focuses on translating user behaviour data into clear product decisions that improve user experience and drive measurable business outcomes.

 Highest drop-off occurs between "App Open" and "Signup Started", indicating onboarding friction at early stages.
 This suggests the need for simplification or guided onboarding to improve conversion.